Pitmairen/hamlish-jinja/README.rst

 Overview
 ========

-This extension to jinja make it posible to use a haml-ish syntax for your jinja templates.
+This extension to jinja make it possible to use a haml-ish syntax for your jinja templates.

 It is implemented as a preprocessor and so it runs only